 In Rwanda, this problem is further compounded as the start of the next rainy season comes shortly after the harvest of the main growing season, often causing maize to be insufficiently dried before it is put into storage.
 FAO standards suggest that maize should have no more than 13-14 percent moisture content when it is stored or milled.
 Maize in Rwanda may have higher moisture content, although the exact amount is not known because rural farmers do not have moisture meters.

 Residual moisture can lead the maize to be tainted by aflatoxin, a carcinogenic fungus.
-Contaminated maize does not meet the quality standard required by large food processors, and as a result, a large share of the maize brought in by small-scale farmers tends to get rejected.
-Without a way for farmers to effectively process and dry their maize after harvest, linkages to maize processors are meaningless.
+Contaminated maize does not meet the quality standard required by large food processors, and, as a result, a large share of the maize contributed by small-scale farmers tends to get rejected.
+This rejection effectively shuts farmers out of value chains and discourages them from investing in quality inputs that could increase productivity.
+Being linked to a processor may be meaningless absent the ability to effectively process and dry maize after harvest.

 The Farm to Market Alliance (FtMA) program, led by the World Food Programme (WFP) in Rwanda, aims to improve the current maize processing system by connecting farmers with a group of commercial processors, the majority of which buy maize on the cob directly from farmers, transport it to processing centers and manage all post-harvest processing in-house.

 The custom-built industrial shelling and drying machines replace the traditional six to ten-week post-harvest drying period with a much shorter process.
 These commercial processors offer contracts to buy farmers’ entire lots of maize and pay them almost immediately after harvest, which eliminates the need for farmers to dry their maize and reduces the risk of post-harvest losses from spoilage or contamination.